Skatteetaten/vagrant-hashistack-template/GETTING_STARTED/README.md

 - [getting_started_modules.md](getting_started_modules.md)
 - [getting_started_vagrantbox.md](getting_started_vagrantbox.md)

-Additionally you can follow the [tutorials](tutorials.md) for basic usage of the box.
+Additionally, you can follow the [tutorials](tutorials.md) for basic usage of the box.